maksimKorzh/go-bot/README.md

 # Go Bot
-Play Go at playok.com or online-go.com via GNU Go or Pachi
+Play Go at playok.com or online-go.com via GNU Go, Pachi, Katago

 # How it works?
 Python script takes a screenshot, finds the coordinates of